Frequently Asked Questions

 Transcripts of a trial or other court proceeding are obtained directly from the court reporter.
 You may call the Clerk’s Office to for the name and telephone number of the court reporter.
 The court reporter can provide bound, indexed copies to counsel and the public on an instant basis in most cases; And also have the ability to provide copies on disk, by email, CD-ROM, litigation support programs, hyperlinked concordances and other value-added services.
 If the transcript has already been prepared and filed with the Clerk’s Office, you may photocopy it at the public copiers in the Intake Office or you may request the Clerk’s Office photocopy it for $0.50 per page.
 Enclose a self-addressed, stamped envelope when requesting copies to be returned to you by mail.

 Many of our older case files have been archived in the Federal Records Center in Georgia and may not be available for viewing in the Clerk’s Office.
-The fee for retrieval of an archived file to the Clerk’s Office is $45.
+The fee for retrieval of an archived file to the Clerk’s Office is $64 for the first box and $39 for any additional boxes when multiple boxes are involved.
 As an alternative, you can request copies directly from the Federal Records Center.
 Call the Clerk’s Office to obtain the necessary file location information and forms prior to contacting the Federal Records Center.
 Additionally, transcripts in older cases may be available from the court reporter.
 Please check with the court reporter in the appropriate case.

 Public terminals are available at each divisional Clerk’s Office to allow the public to view and print.
 You will not, however, be able to view the original file or any document not imaged.